ThomasEricB/The-Completionist-2-MegaThread/README.md

 (Not all videos are playable in browser yet, Internet Archive is taking their sweet time processing them!)

-## • 5 - Indieland 2022, 2021, 2020... + some segments of 2019 (thanks for u/ClassicCustoms2010 for finding those)
+## • 7 - Indieland 2022, 2021, 2020... + some segments of 2019 (thanks for u/ClassicCustoms2010 for finding those)

 Not yet uploaded.
-Will do so alongside the next week.
+Will do so alongside the next sometime soon.

 > Thank you for viewing the megathread!
 It took a long time to set this all up! - u/Thomas_Eric